-This letter responds to the Staff's comment letter, dated July 19, 2006, addressed to N. Robert Hammer, Chairman of the Board, President and Chief Executive Officer of CommVault Systems, Inc. ("CommVault"), related to the above-referenced filing.
-CommVault's responses to the Staff's comments are set forth herein.
+This letter responds to the Staff's comment letter, dated August 18, 2006, addressed to N. Robert Hammer, Chairman of the Board, President and Chief Executive Officer of CommVault Systems, Inc. ("CommVault"), related to the above-referenced filing.
+CommVault 's responses to the Staff's comments are set forth herein.
 To facilitate the Staff's review, CommVault's responses are set forth below the headings and numbered comments used in the Staff's comment letter, which are reproduced in bold face text.
-The supplemental materials referenced herein will accompany the hard copy of this letter, which has been forwarded to you via overnight courier.
-CommVault is contemporaneously filing an amended Form S-1.
+CommVault is contemporaneously filing amendment number 4 to the Form S-1 ("Amendment No. 4").

-AMENDMENT NO. 2 TO REGISTRATION STATEMENT ON FORM S-1
+AMENDMENT NO. 3 TO REGISTRATION STATEMENT ON FORM S-1